-Cooked and/or smoked sausage products are produced under a standard of identity.
-9 CFR 319.140 includes Polish sausage and cotto salami.
-Frankfurters, franks, furters, hotdogs, weiners, viennas, bologna, garlic bologna, knockwurst, and similar products are identified in §319.180.
-Cheesefurters and similar products are addressed in §319.181, while §319.182 covers Braunschweiger and liverwurst.
+Frankfurters, franks, furters, hotdogs, wieners, viennas, bologna, garlic bologna, knockwurst, and similar products such as mettwurst and teawurst are identified in §319.180.
+Cheesefurters and similar products are addressed in §319.181.
 The cooked meat sausages listed in §319.180 may contain raw or cooked poultry meat and/or mechanically separated poultry without skin, kidneys, and sex glands up to 15% of the total ingredients, excluding water.
 These products are limited to no more than 30% fat and may contain up to 40% fat in combination with added water.
+They may contain binders/extenders up to 3.5% (or 2%) as permitted in §424.21(c).
 Comminuted, semisolid, seasoned, and cured sausages containing raw meat byproducts, or raw or cooked poultry products, must be labeled with the phrase "with byproducts" or "with variety meats" in the product name.